asmorgan24/planar_robot_transforms/README.md

 This repository is generally guided for those seeking to learn more about elementary serial-link kinematics and are looking for a simple simulation.
 This package assumes you are solving transformations for a robot with a single base link (unconstrained serial linkage).
 While running, this script with calculate the individual transformations from one linkage to another, in addition to the representation of the whole robot.

 ## Usage
-Run in Matlab and define number of robot joints, link lengths of the robot, and joint configuration:
+Run ```robotTransform.m``` in Matlab and define number of robot joints, link lengths of the robot, and joint configuration:

 ```
 NUM_JOINTS = 5;